tarekmonowar/tarekmonowar/README.md

 ## 🌟 **What I Do**

-- **Full-Stack Web Development:** Build end-to-end applications with seamless integration of frontend and backend.
+- **Full-Stack Web Development:** Build end-to-end applications with seamless integration of frontend, backend and database.
 - **UI/UX Design:** Design user interfaces focused on enhancing the user experience.
 - **Responsive Design:** Develop websites that are optimized for all devices (mobile-first approach).
 - **Authentication Systems:** Implement secure login and registration systems.